 Every part of the employee experience can benefit from clarity of expectations: from the initial job description at the recruitment stage, to ongoing performance reviews.
-Using the right intranet platform, it can be simple to provide a personalised dashboard for each employee to outline both their micro and macro objectives, particularly for organisations that need to support a remote workforce.
+With the right intranet platform, offering your employees a personalised intranet experience is simple.
+Personalised dashboards that outline each employee's micro and macro objectives is key to increasing engagement and supporting a remote workforce.

 Of course, feedback and recognition are also invaluable in helping employees find meaning in their work.
 Employees who receive daily feedback from their manager are three times as likely to be engaged at work than those who receive feedback once a year or less, according to Gallup research.

 Feedback and recognition doesn’t need to be difficult or time consuming when you can easily post daily or weekly videos from management, or update a digital noticeboard with recent wins for the organisation.

 4.Turn frustrating processes into ones that simply work